 This mushroom dahl is milder tasting (blame Seb!) and has a fresh relish to balance the flavours of curry powder.
 We only use red lentils in this dal, so it’s a thick porridge-like consistency.

 STEP 1: Make the Lentil Dahl

-Start by making dal.
+Start by making the lentil dahl.
 Slice all 3 onions and set half aside for later.
 Get your curry powder and lentils.
 You will also need half a tin of coconut milk.
 I use the rich & creamy kind for this recipe.

 Once your lentils are cooked, they should be a porridge-like consistency, very creamy and fragrant.
 Taste for seasoning though and add more salt should you need any.
 Spoon dahl into two bowls and top with the mushrooms and onions.
 Dot the coriander relish around to finish and serve with some more of it on the side!

 Here it is, our favourite Mushroom Dahl with Coriander Relish.
 We hope you’ve enjoyed it as much as we do.
-If you’re looking for something different though, have a look at our other main dish ideas:
+If you’re looking for something different though, have a look at our other main dish ideas using the humble lentils:

 - 3 small brown onions thinly sliced

-- 1 tbsp curry powder (we used medium)
+- 1 tablespoon curry powder (we used medium)